The-Fl3dd0x/flightgear/README.md

 # flightgear
-This repository was created for making FlightGear builds available to the public.
+This repository was created as an alternative for http://download.flightgear.org.
 You can find the newest build under https://github.com/The-Fl3dd0x/flightgear/releases/latest